japila-books/spark-sql-internals/docs/spark-sql-CollapseCodegenStages.md

 Internally, `insertWholeStageCodegen` branches off per [physical operator](physical-operators/SparkPlan.md):

 .
-For physical operators with a single <<spark-sql-catalyst-QueryPlan.adoc#output, output schema attribute>> of type `ObjectType`, `insertWholeStageCodegen` requests the operator for the [child](catalyst/TreeNode.md#children) physical operators and tries to <<insertWholeStageCodegen, insertWholeStageCodegen>> on them only.
+For physical operators with a single <<catalyst/QueryPlan.md#output, output schema attribute>> of type `ObjectType`, `insertWholeStageCodegen` requests the operator for the [child](catalyst/TreeNode.md#children) physical operators and tries to <<insertWholeStageCodegen, insertWholeStageCodegen>> on them only.

 [[insertWholeStageCodegen-CodegenSupport]]
 .
 For physical operators that support <<spark-sql-CodegenSupport.adoc#, Java code generation>> and meets the <<supportCodegen, additional requirements for codegen>>, `insertWholeStageCodegen` <<insertInputAdapter, insertInputAdapter>> (with the operator), requests `WholeStageCodegenId` for the `getNextStageId` and then uses both to return a new <<spark-sql-SparkPlan-WholeStageCodegenExec.adoc#creating-instance, WholeStageCodegenExec>> physical operator.